THERE WERE PLENTY OF REASONS WHY BOB GAILLARD DIDN’T WANT TO TALK

 REDLANDS COACHING CONNECTIONS STRETCHES INTO NFL, CFL AND NCAA

 Redlands Connection is a concoction of sports memories emanating from a city that once numbered less than 20,000 people.
-From the Super Bowl to the World Series, from the World Cup to golf’s U.S. Open and the Olympics, plus NCAA Final Four connections, Tour de France cycling, major tennis, NBA and a little NHL, aquatics and quite a bit more, the sparkling little city that sits around halfway between Los Angeles and Palm Springs on Interstate 10 has its share of sports connections. – Obrey Brown
+From the Super Bowl to the World Series, from the World Cup to golf’s U.S. Open and the Olympics, plus NCAA Final Four connections, Tour de France cycling, major tennis, NBA and a little NHL, aquatics and quite a bit more, the sparkling little city that sits around halfway between Los Angeles and Palm Springs on Interstate 10 has its share of sports connections.
+Plenty of athletic members took off from that spot. – Obrey Brown

-It might seem easy to ignore the football rumblings at the University of Redlands, an NCAA Division 3 program that doesn’t offer athletic scholarships, nor plays in such places as Tuscaloosa, South Bend or the Los Angeles Coliseum, or attracts ESPN College Game Day staff during their Big Game against, say, Whittier College.
+It might seem easy to ignore football rumblings at the University of Redlands, an NCAA Division 3 program that doesn’t offer athletic scholarships, nor plays in such places as Tuscaloosa, South Bend or that nearby Los Angeles Coliseum, or attracts ESPN College Game Day staff during their Big Game against, say, Whittier College.

 Ignoring them, however, would be a mistake.

-Check the sidelines for the guys that have coached at Redlands.
+Check sidelines for any guys that have coached at Redlands.
 Some major careers have been launched.

-Mike Maynard, the Bulldogs’ head coach since 1988, might be responsible for priming these guys.
+Mike Maynard, the Bulldogs’ head coach between 1988 and 2022, might be responsible for priming plenty of guys.

 It’s underscored by a recent move of former Bulldog defensive coordinator Ed Lamb (1998-2000 at Redlands), who left as Southern Utah University’s head coach in Cedar City to take the assistant head coaching job at Brigham Young University – about four hours north on I-15.